 Camera equipment is not cheap, nor is it easily replaceable.
 And while some models are more durable than others, they’re all frustratingly easy to break.
 In other words, if you don’t take care of your equipment, you could find yourself in a tough situation – one that could cost you thousands of dollars or (potentially worse!) a ruined trip.

 Bottom line: Keeping your camera equipment safe and in working order is an essential part of photography.
 Below, I share five tips to ensure that your camera stays as good as new, even if you travel through wet, sandy, or dangerous areas.

-1. Clean, repair, service
+1. Regularly clean, repair, and service your equipment

 2. Be aware of the elements

 Water and sand are two of the biggest dangers your camera will ever face.
 Anyone whose lens or sensor has been scratched by sand knows how problematic even a few grains can be, and water (especially sea spray) can also cause serious issues.
 Fortunately, there are ways to keep your camera safe from sand and water, even when you’re working in beach or desert environments (or, at least, to minimize the risk).

 First, you need to know how sealed your camera is.
 Some high-end cameras are heavily weather sealed, whereas other cameras offer no protection whatsoever.
 You should use this as a baseline when determining how to handle your camera in tricky conditions, though even if your camera boasts pro-level weather sealing, you should still be careful.
 Here are some tips to follow (and while you can be slightly more relaxed when dealing with rugged camera bodies, it’s better to be safe than sorry):

 - Always carry a plastic bag with you.
 They’re great for protecting your camera from rain and water, and they’re dirt cheap!
 However, if you plan to frequently shoot in rain, sand, or sea spray, you might consider investing in a rain cover.